Review & Publish Your App

 Click Submit for Review when you're ready.
-You will see a yellow banner at the top of the screen stating it can take up to a couple of days for approval or rejection while the application is under review.
+You will see a yellow banner at the top of the screen stating it can take up to seven business days for approval or rejection while the application is under review.

 During this process, your app will be private for only your usage.
 Once it's been approved, it will become a public, but unlisted app.
 You'll see the following green banner and blue pill: